alvarolop/ocp-on-aws/README.md

 * To configure the top-level domain in AWS Route 53, create a hosted zone for your domain, update the registrar with the provided NS records, and then add the necessary DNS records like A or CNAME to point to your infrastructure.
 This setup links your domain to Route 53, allowing you to manage DNS for your website or services.

 > [!IMPORTANT]
-> If you are a Red Hatter, you can order a lab environment on the (Red Hat Demo Platform)[https://demo.redhat.com/].
+> If you are a Red Hatter, you can order a lab environment on the [Red Hat Demo Platform](https://demo.redhat.com).
 Request environment `Red Hat Open Environments` > `AWS Blank Open Environment`

 ## Authentication